These Are the 10 Books on Power and Influence Everyone Needs to Read

 In my pursuit of defining the absolute meaning of power and influence and their role in our lives, I had an entourage.
 An entourage of writers who dedicated years, and some of them even their entire lives, to finding the true essence of power and influence.
 People like Robert Greene, Niccolo Machiavelli, and Daniel Goleman, among others.

 Their books helped me assume control over my life and character, understand myself and the reasoning behind my actions, and ultimately become a person that understands power and influence and also fights it whenever the circumstance demands it.

 “When you show yourself to the world and display your talents, you naturally stir all kinds of resentment, envy, and other manifestations of insecurity… you cannot spend your life worrying about the petty feelings of others”

 There is not much to be said about Robert Greene’s masterpiece.
-I have referenced it here countless times and I consider it the cornerstone of power and influence.
-In 480 pages Robert Greene manages to dissect the idea of power and present all those subtle rules that assemble it in a masterful way.
+I have referenced it many times and I consider it the cornerstone of power and influence.
+In 480 pages Robert Greene manages to dissect the idea of power and present all the subtle rules that comprise it in a masterful way.

 The laws cull their principles from many great schemers throughout history, from Sun-Tzu to Talleyrand, from Casanova to con man Yellow Kid Weil.

 This book is an all-time classic that will provide extreme insight into the human condition.

 The 50th Law by Robert Greene and 50 Cent